Louvre Museum guide

 Every Wednesday and Friday, the Louvre opens its doors for evening events.
 The museum is open until 9:45PM.
 At night you will enjoy a particular atmosphere when the museum is much less crowded than during the day.

 The Louvre Museum offers public and permanent exhibitions as well as temporary exhibitions that you can access to with the same admission ticket.
-The agenda for 2019 is rich and promising.

 The must-dos and must-sees